piotr-yuxuan/dove/README.md

 # Further parameters

 The previous examples focus on the ease of use and keep things simple.
-Here are parameters you can tune to adapt =dove= to your
+Here are parameters you can tune to adapt `dove` to your
 needs:

 ``` clojure